-For Council to review the Code of Conduct of the City of Joondalup and make one amendment.
+For Council to review the Code of Conduct of the City of Joondalup and make two amendments.

 The Local Government Act 1995 requires each Local Government to review its Code of Conduct within 12 months of an ordinary election.
 This report assists the Council to conduct a review and, consequently, comply with the legislation.
+Two changes are proposed: one relates to non-vilification while the other relates to increase the value of a token gift.

-It is also noted that the State Government is introducing legislation which will establish a uniform Code of Conduct for all Local Governments.
+It is also noted that the State Government is introducing legislation that will establish a uniform Code of Conduct for all Local Governments.
 The precise timing of the introduction of the uniform statewide Code is uncertain but is likely to occur within the next 6 months.
 Following the introduction of the uniform Code, the City will need to make a decision on whether to abolish its individual Code or whether to amend the Code to complement the uniform one.